JoaoCampos89/ghost-samples/README.md

 # Ghost Samples

-Repo for simple samples on using JS with Ghost
+Repo for simple samples on using Bitcore JS with Ghost

-- Sample how to create a transaction using bip44 derivation
+-[index.js] Sample how to create a transaction using bip44 derivation

+-(examples/coldstaking)[examples/coldstaking] Samples how to zap/revert coins to a staking pool using testnet

 # HOW TO

 Install dependencies
 `yarn`

-and then
+and then run samples using yarn

-`yarn example`
+- `yarn transaction` - generate a public transaction on Ghost chain
+- `yarn coldstaking-example1` - Generate address from public staking key address
+- `yarn coldstaking-example2` - Zap coins to staking address
+- `yarn  coldstaking-example3` - Revert zap from staking address